-Heriot’s is one of Scotland’s leading independent schools and we welcome children of all backgrounds who will flourish in our happy, caring and stimulating environment.
+Heriot’s is Scotland’s leading independent school (as voted by The Sunday Times 2020 and the Independent School Parent magazine 2021).
+We welcome children of all backgrounds who will flourish in our happy, caring and stimulating environment.

 Pupils aged 4 to 18 learn side by side, as part of one big Heriot’s family.

 Every former pupil continues to belong to our family, connected across the miles and generations by shared values, experiences and memories.

 We are also grateful to have so many loyal friends and supporters.